 If the pragmatic recovery of a current service is too slow or would seriously disrupt your business, this should be addressed.
 How?
 By building and integrating new services that are highly accessible, resilient by design, and operated in ways that manage the impact of a disaster.

-If you would like IT Lab’s support for your Disaster Recovery and Business Continuity Plan, feel free to click here to contact us.
+If you'd like our support for your Disaster Recovery and Business Continuity Plan, feel free to click here to contact us.